 TGax ediftor changes last three paragraphs in subclause 27.5.3.5 as follows (11327):

-The CS Required subfield in the MU-RTS Trigger frame and BQRP Trigger frame shall be set to 1.
+The CS Required subfield in the MU-RTS Trigger frame shall be set to 1.

+An AP shall transmits BRP Trigger frame with the CS Required field equal to 1 except if the Length subfield in the Common Info field of the Trigger frame is less than or equal to 76.

-The AP shall set the CS Required subfield to 1 except when one of the following conditions is met:
+For Basic Trigger, BSRP Trigger, MU-BAR, BQRP and GCR MU-BAR, the AP shall set the CS Required subfield to 1 except when one of the following conditions is met:

-— The RA of the Trigger frame is an individually addressed STA's MAC address and a QoS Data frame with Ack Policy set to HE TB PPDU (HTP) Ack is aggregated with the Trigger frame in an AMPDU, and the Length subfield in the Common Info field of the Trigger frame is less than or equal to 418.
+— The RA of the Trigger frame is an individually addressed STA's MAC address, and the QoS Data frames with Ack Policy set to HE TB PPDU (HTP) Ack and/or a Management frame that solicits an acknowledgement are aggregated with the Trigger frame in an AMPDU, and the Length subfield in the Common Info field of the Trigger frame is less than or equal to 418.

 — The Trigger Type of the Trigger frame is either MU-BAR or GCR MU-BAR, and the Length subfield in the Common Info field of the Trigger frame is less than or equal to 418.

+— The Length subfield in the Common Info field of the Trigger frame is less than or equal to 76.

-NOTE—The threshold value 418 of the Length subfield in the Common Info field of the Trigger frame is obtained from the maximum HE TB PPDU duration, 584 us, that can be solicited by the UMRS Control field based on Equation (28- 16).
+NOTE 1—The threshold value 418 of the Length subfield in the Common Info field of the Trigger frame is obtained from the maximum HE TB PPDU duration, 584 us, that can be solicited by the UMRS Control field based on Equation (28- 16).
 This duration is the sum of 20 us for the L-STF, L-LTF and L-SIG fields, 20 us for the RL-SIG, HE-SIG-A and HE-STF fields, 16 us for the 4x HE-LTF field with 3.2 us GI, 512 us for 32 OFDM symbols in the Data field with 3.2 us GI, and 16 us PE field (see 9.2.4.6.4.2 (UMRS Control), 27.5.3.3 (STA behavior for UL MU operation), and 28.3.4 (HE PPDU formats)).

+Note 2—The Length 78 is acquired from the duration of 128us which is acquired from the HE TB PPDU with 4 HE LTFs and PE.

+An AP may transmit a NDP Feedback Report Poll Trigger frame with the CS Required subfield equal to 0 or 1.